 “…small is the gate and narrow the road which leads to life, and only a few find it.”

-That is another reason I wrote this book… to be a support and encouragement for all who are seeking the Oneness of All, God, Truth, Love, or whatever other name we give for Reality.
-This book is for those who are seeking Reality outside the usual, often unfulfilling means of a traditional church setting or faith-based dogmatic following.
-I encourage all who feel drawn to the life-giving waters of truth to come and drink through their own inquiry… for there is no greater gift than awareness of who we Are…
+That is another reason I wrote this book – to be a support and encouragement for all who are seeking the Oneness of All, God, Truth, Love, or whatever other name we give for Reality.
+This book is for those who are seeking to know what is true outside the usual, often unfulfilling means of a traditional church setting or faith-based dogmatic following.
+For the genuine desire to know what is actually true is not a sin, nor a crime, nor an exercise in confirmation bias.
+It is that water which is pure.
+I encourage all who feel drawn to the life-giving waters of truth to be not afraid to drink of this pure water, and be filled through the discoveries of their own inquiry.